 2. Veterans Monument

-Unveiled to the public in the summer of 2019, Peachtree Corner’s Veterans Monument can be found in the city centre of Town Green.
+Unveiled to the public in the summer of 2019, Peachtree Corner’s Veterans Monument can be found in the city center of Town Green.

 It consists of a 750 square metre public space backed by seven bronze sculptures raised on stone pedestals.

-The central sculpture is an American eagle resting on top of a globe, to symbolise the actions of the US military across the world.
+The central sculpture is an American eagle resting on top of a globe, to symbolize the actions of the US military across the world.

 To either side of it are six life-sized figures that represent each part of the US military and reserve forces.